 As a major water provider in the West, Denver Water views itself as having a special responsibility to the environment.
 It is a responsibility we take very seriously.
 We incorporate it into both our strategic thinking and daily operations.
+Our environmental planning team works on a variety of projects to make sure Denver Water complies with environmental regulations and protects its water resources — but our efforts don't stop there.

 We view ourselves as stewards of the environment.
 It is an ethic and value that runs deep in our organization.
 It is inherent in everything we do because our infrastructure is not just our pipes and reservoirs — it is also millions of acres of Colorado forests and thousands of miles of rivers and streams.